jmquigley/gadgets/docs/lib/tabs/Tab.md

 ## API
 #### Events
-- `onClick` - invoked when a tab is selected from the Container
+- `onClick` - Invoked when a tab is selected from the Container
-- `onClose` - invoked when the close button is selected on the tab.
+- `onClose(tab: any)` - Invoked when the close button is selected on the tab.
 A reference to the closed tab is passed to the callback.

 #### Styles
 - `ui-tab` - The global CSS class applied to the top level `div` of the